o-jasper/o-jasper-luakit-stuff/listview/readme.md

 * Document better.

-* Do all page-creation triggered by JS so that none of it "initial-creation-special".

 * Put the search term in the address bar, or at least possibly, so people can link to their searches...